XeonCoinMaker2024/CloreHosting/hiveos-install.md

 Start and open hive shell

-### 3. Install nvm, so that node modules can be updated to work under hive
+### 3. Install nodejs, so that node modules can be updated to work under hive

 ```
 cd